-Arthur Flattered By Inter Link But Targets Long-Term Barca Stay
+Arthur flattered by Inter link but targets long-term Barca stay

-Barcelona star Arthur feels honored to be linked with a move to Inter but has ruled out the prospect.
+Barcelona star Arthur feels honoured to be linked with a move to Inter but has ruled out the prospect.

 The Brazilian midfielder is in his second season at Barca, whom he joined from Gremio for an initial €31million.